Display content in more detail: focus mode and full screen mode

 APPLIES TO: Power BI service for business users Power BI service for designers & developers Power BI Desktop Requires Pro or Premium license

 Focus mode and full screen mode are two different ways to see more detail in your visuals, reports, and dashboards.
-The main difference between the two is that full screen removes all the panes surrounding your content while focus mode allows you to still interact with your visuals.
+Full screen mode is applied to the current contents of a report canvas or dashboard.
+It removes all the panes surrounding your content.
+Focus mode is applied to individual report visuals or dashboard tiles.
+It enlarges the tile or visual along with filters, menus, and navigation panes.
 Let's take a closer look at the similarities and differences.

 |Content||Focus mode||Full screen mode|

-In this example below, we started with a report (1), opened one of the visuals in focus mode (2) and then opened that same visual in full screen mode (3).
+In the following example, we started with a report (1), opened one of the visuals in focus mode (2) and then opened that same visual in full screen mode (3).

 When to use full screen mode

-If you're using Power BI mobile, full screen is available for Windows 10 mobile apps.
+If you're using the Power BI windows app, Screenshot of full screen in Power BI Windows app..

-- presenting your dashboard, visual, or report at a meeting or conference
+- Present your dashboard, visual, or report at a meeting or conference.

-- displaying in an office on a dedicated large screen or projector
+- Display in an office on a dedicated large screen or projector.

-- reviewing in locked mode -- you can touch the screen or mouse over tiles without opening the underlying report or dashboard
+- Review in locked mode--you can touch the screen or mouse over tiles without opening the underlying report or dashboard.

-While in focus mode, a Power BI business user can interact with any filters that were applied when this visual was created.
-In the Power BI service, you can use focus mode on a dashboard tile or report visual.
+While in focus mode, you can interact with any filters that were applied when this visual was created.

-Full screen mode is available for dashboards, report pages, and report visuals.
+Full screen mode is available for dashboards and report pages.

 To open a dashboard in full screen mode, select the full screen icon from the top menu bar.